Hermann Eggert: Career

 Many of Eggert's designs are in the style of Neo-Renaissance.
 He was a member of the Prussian Academy of Arts from 1896 in the section Bildende Künste (Arts).
 Eggert died in Weimar.

 Recognition

-Many of Eggert's designs are held at the Museum of Architecture of the Technische Universität Berlin.
+Many of Eggert's designs are held at the Museum of Architecture of Technische Universität Berlin.
 In the central Frankfurt Gallus quarter a section of a street called after Camberg was renamed Hermann-Eggert-Straße in 2009.